Alfa Romeo Tonale review

 How it copes with people and clutter

-Head and leg room up front in the Alfa Romeo Tonale are fine for six-footers, but shoulder room is tight compared with its major rivals.
-Storage wise, it doesn't have the cavernous hollowed-out door cards of our favourite family SUV of 2022 – the Volvo XC40 – which can handle big bottles of water and a laptop, for example.
+Head and leg room up front in the Alfa Romeo Tonale are fine for six-footers, but shoulder room is tight compared with rival family SUVs.
+Storage wise, it's fine, but doesn't have the cavernous hollowed-out door cards of the Volvo XC40 – which can handle big bottles of water and a laptop, for example.

-Trying to fit three passengers across the back seats would be a challenge.
-There's enough head room for a 6ft 2in tall adult but not much more, so it might be wise to leave the option box for the panoramic roof unticked.
-There's also less rear leg room than in the BMW X1 and the XC40, but at least there’s some space to tuck your feet under the front seats.
+The Tonale gives you enough head room for a 6ft 2in tall adult but not much more, so it might be wise to leave the option box for the panoramic roof unticked.
+There's less rear leg room than in the BMW X1 and the XC40 but there is some space to tuck your feet under the front seats.

-The back seats split 60/40 to fold down to extend the boot space, rather than the more useful 40/20/40 split found in the X1 and the Range Rover Evoque.
-There's a ski hatch behind the fold-down centre armrest that allows you to thread longer items through and keep the two outer seats in use.
+The back seats split 60/40 to fold down to extend the boot space, rather than the more useful 40/20/40 split found in the BMW X1 and Range Rover Evoque.
+Still, to help negate that issue, there's a ski hatch behind the fold-down centre armrest that allows you to thread longer items through and keep the two outer seats in use.

-The boot in the mild-hybrid Tonale is a reasonable size for the class, with a volume of 500 litres (more than the XC40 and a similar size to the X1 and Evoque).
-It's also a useful square shape and has a height-adjustable boot floor to boost versatility.
+The boot space in the mild-hybrid Tonale is a reasonable size for the class.
+With a volume of 500 litres, it’s bigger than you’ll find in the Evoque and XC40, and the same as the X1.
+It's also a useful square shape and has a height-adjustable boot floor to improve versatility.
 In its highest position, you end up with the floor being level with the load lip to ease loading, as well as a generous storage area underneath.

 The plug-in hybrid (PHEV) has a smaller boot (385 litres) and the boot floor sits at a fixed height, with the batteries below it.
 There’s a storage space under the floor that's big enough for the charging cables.
-We managed to fit five suitcases below its parcel shelf – the same as the Evoque P300e.
+We managed to fit five carry-on suitcases below its parcel shelf – the same as the Range Rover Evoque PHEV.

 Buying & owning